uwsampa/accept/README.md

 Run the experiments by typing `accept exp`.

+### Writing Your Own Experiment

+To add your own app `foo`, put your C/C++ sources in `apps/foo`.
+(The build system will assume all `.c` and `.cpp` files are to be built and linked together.)

+Add `#include <enerc.h>` to files where you plan to add `APPROX` type qualifiers.

+Insert `APPROX` type qualifiers into your code as appropriate.
+XXX pointer to paper.
+You can run `make build_orig` and `make build_opt` to build precise and approximate versions of your app, respectively.
+Use `accept -f log` during development to preview relaxation opportunity sites.

+Insert a call to `accept_roi_begin()` immediately before the program's main chunk of work, and insert a call to `accept_roi_end()` immediately afterward.

+Finally, run your app:

+    $ accept exp foo

 ### Running on a Cluster

 The above will run all compilations and executions locally and in serial.
 To